emanuelepitino/Cellranger_multi/README.md

 bash 1-get_info.sh SCGRES_90
 bash 1-get_info.sh SCGRES_91
 ```
+### 2.2 Merge output
-### 2.2 The output will be two different info files.
+The output will be two different info files.
 We need to merge them together and to rename the subproject column to "SCGRES_90_91":

 ```console
 cat info_SCGRES_90.txt > info.txt